liggitt/kubernetes-website/content/en/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions.md

 These fields can only be set with specific features enabled:

-- `default`: the `CustomResourceDefaulting` feature gate must be enabled, compare [Validation Schema Defaulting](/docs/tasks/access-kubernetes-api/extend-api-custom-resource-definitions/#defaulting).
+- `default`: can be set for `apiextensions.k8s.io/v1` CustomResourceDefinitions.
+Defaulting is in beta since 1.16 and requires the `CustomResourceDefaulting` feature gate to be enabled (which is the case automatically for many clusters for beta features).
+Compare [Validation Schema Defaulting](/docs/tasks/access-kubernetes-api/extend-api-custom-resource-definitions/#defaulting).

 Note: compare with [structural schemas](#specifying-a-structural-schema) for further restriction required for certain CustomResourceDefinition features.